latipun7/dotfiles/README.md

 This repo contains my personal configuration for Linux and Windows.

-- Only support Ubuntu 20.04 LTS Linux Distro with `apt`.
+- Only support Ubuntu latest LTS Linux Distro with `apt`.
 - Support both normal linux or WSL.
 - _Windows dotfiles coming soon (Currently only some backup files, no automation)_.